 - stickiness of every web page

 - potential of every page for lead capturing in exchange for gratification

 - video views

 - page views

 While your back-end or IT team can get you the above information, a proper audit can tell you how to enhance your goals.
 You may already have the data around the number of times your content has been downloaded but people who have the expertise in brand auditing can tell you about other metrics like trackability of video content or downloaded PDFs.

-Apart from the math, a brand audit can get you insights into:
+Apart from the math, a digital brand audit can get you insights into:

 - how the user discovers you

 - what he expects from you